INDUSTRIAL & OFFLINE

 .

-The following image is one of the best overall views of the Fulton Terminal this author has seen to date.
+The following images are some of the best overall views of the Fulton Terminal this author has seen to date.
 It clearly shows the float bridges, pier yard, finger pier, track arrangement, yard office (square building on left), tugboat and locomotive as they were in October 1966.
-This photo was taken from the Brooklyn Promenade overlooking the Fulton Terminal.
+These photos were taken from the Brooklyn Promenade overlooking the Fulton Terminal.

 |